Structure of the project

 # Translations

-The package generator provides several tools for handling translations in the created package.
+The package generator provides a synchronization tool to help preparing files needed for translation into other languages.
 We recommend the following flow when dealing with translations:

 # Reporting issues